The following text was translated from French to English by Dalberg.

 Dalberg teams have been grateful to work alongside Dr. Bousso since late 2015, when Dalberg supported the design of the first strategic plan that contributed to the creation development of COUS (Centre des Opérations d’Urgence Sanitaire), the Senegalese Public Health Emergency Operations Center (PHEOC).
 Dalberg teams collaborated with Dr. Bousso on the Rockefeller Foundation-funded project in West Africa aimed at strengthening PHEOCs, after having first been introduced through work with the The Bill and Melinda Gates Foundation that helped establish the country’s PHEOC.
 Both partnerships draw on Dr. Bousso’s leadership and experience at the country level as well as the development of regional cooperation.

-In this interview, Dalberg’s Elias El Daif sits down with Dr. Bousso to discuss his work at the Senegalese Public Health Emergency Operations Center (PHEOC), utilizing existing crisis response structures, and the lessons learned from the Covid-19 pandemic.
+In this interview, Elias El Daif, an Associate Partner at Dalberg, sits down with Dr. Bousso to discuss his work at the Senegalese Public Health Emergency Operations Center (PHEOC), utilizing existing crisis response structures, and the lessons learned from the Covid-19 pandemic.